Update, May 18th 2022: We updated the article to reflect the latest changes to the frameworks.

 + An ocean of third-party extensions for every purpose

 + Loved by the dev community

 + Business logic is easy to reuse in React Native apps

 - React 18 feels as if React is back in beta

 - Not too fast

 - A limited list of first-party plugins

-Software engineers from companies of all sizes choose React, because of its extensive community support, and the depth of the talent pool.
+Software engineers from companies of all sizes choose this small library, because of its extensive community support, and the depth of the talent pool.
 You can’t go wrong with picking React.

 Vue is the most community-run framework out of the three we list in this section.
 It is the creation of Evan You, the main decision-maker, and the author of other libraries & frameworks, such as Vite or Vitepress.
 Associated with the lowest learning curve out of the three most popular frameworks, it gained traction in China, after which it gained popularity in the West.